Aboriginal freehold land and jointly managed parks on Cape York Peninsula

 Cape York Peninsula Tenure Resolution Program

-The Cape York Peninsula Tenure Resolution Program returns ownership and management of identified lands on Cape York Peninsula to local Aboriginal Traditional Owners, while ensuring the protection of Cape York Peninsula’s iconic natural areas and significant natural and cultural values.
+The Cape York Peninsula Tenure Resolution Program returns ownership and management of identified lands on Cape York Peninsula to local Aboriginal Traditional Owners.
+This ground-breaking Program ensures Cape York Peninsula’s iconic natural assets are protected while nurturing the rich and diverse cultural values of First Nations groups across this vast and unique region.

-Through this program, the state is changing the tenure of identified Cape York properties to Aboriginal freehold land, allowing Traditional Owners to return to live on country and pursue employment and business opportunities in land management, grazing and private tourism ventures.
-Those areas of the land which have outstanding environmental values are being dedicated as jointly managed national parks.
+Through this Program, the State is changing the tenure of identified Cape York properties to Aboriginal freehold land, which enables Traditional Owners to live on country, and grow self-determining opportunities through land management, grazing and private tourism, carbon projects and other ventures.
+Land and inland waters which have outstanding environmental values are being dedicated as jointly managed national parks.
 With support from Traditional Owners, the State is also converting existing national parks, to jointly managed national parks (Cape York Peninsula Aboriginal Land) – CYPAL, with Aboriginal freehold as the underlying tenure.

-To date, tenure resolution has been completed for 22 State land dealings and 22 existing parks, resulting in :
+As of 30 September 2022, tenure resolution has been completed for 22 State land dealings and 24 existing parks, resulting in:

-- the conversion of 22 existing national parks to jointly managed national park (CYPAL) – nearly 1.53 million hectares
+- the conversion of 24 existing national parks to jointly managed national park (CYPAL) – almost 1.8 million hectares

 - the creation of 10 new national parks (CYPAL) – over 799,000 hectares